Whiplash (Neck Sprain)

 What is Whiplash?

 Whiplash is a catch-all term for all of the associated conditions that arise after a force causes your neck to wrench back and forth violently.
-When bent past its normal range of motion, your vertebrae — and related muscles and ligaments — can become painfully irritated due to injury.
+When bent past its normal range of motion, your vertebrae, the facet joints between the vertebrae, and related muscles and ligaments can become painfully irritated.